Commonwealth Shared Scholarships 2022/2023 for Students from Developing Countries to Study in UK

 Number of Scholarships: More than 200 scholarships

-- Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependents, nor the cost of journeys made before your award is confirmed) – arranged by the university; funded by the CSC
+- Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed) – arranged by the university; funded by the CSC

 - Approved tuition fees – funded by the CSC